How to write an event management plan

 Section 19 - Noise management

-In this section, detail the elements of your event that could create noise nuisance, such as amplified or live music, generators, fairground rides, crowds of people and fireworks.
+In this section, detail the elements of your event that could have adverse noise impacts, such as amplified or live music, generators, fairground rides, crowds of people and fireworks.
 Then consider who could be affected by the noise e.g. nearby residential properties.

-Most events are occasional, but when events happen regularly at the same time, noise can become annoying to local residents.
+Most events are occasional, but when events happen regularly at the same time or same location, noise can become annoying to local residents.
 Environmental health can take action to deal with problems like this.

-Lichfield District Council has the power to serve a noise abatement notice to control noise if satisfied that a noise nuisance may occur or is likely to recur.
-You should not assume that, having obtained a licence for a temporary event or given permission to use the land, you do not have to consider noise issues.
-If a nuisance does occur, you may jeopardise your chances of holding similar events in the future.
+Lichfield District Council has the power to serve a noise abatement notice under the EPA 1990 to control noise if authorised officers are satisfied that a noise nuisance occurs or is likely to recur.
+Legal action could also be taken against you under the Licensing Act 2003, if, where relevant, breaches of noise conditions in your licence are identified.
+Whether a nuisance occurs or you breach your licence conditions, you may jeopardise your chances of holding similar events in the future.

-This is why you should outline how you will arrange the layout of the event to minimise noise nuisance.
+This is why you should outline how you will arrange the layout of the event to minimise noise disturbance.
 For example, locating noise sources away from nearby residents.
-Where this is not possible and noise levels are likely to be high you must be able to agree a measurable sound level that should not be exceeded.
-Speaker technology is available which enables customers at events to enjoy music whilst not affecting residents to an undue degree.
-For advice, email [email protected].
+Where this is not possible and noise levels are likely to be high you must be able to agree a measurable sound level that should not be exceeded which is likely to be set as a condition within your licence.
+Speaker technology and noise limiters are available which enables customers at events to enjoy music whilst not affecting residents to an undue degree.
+For advice, email firstname.lastname@example.org.

-If you share your event management plan with the SAG, the team may comment on the arrangements you have in place to prevent noise nuisance.
+If you share your event management plan with the SAG, the team may comment on the arrangements you have in place to prevent noise disturbance.

-Where possible, liaise with local residents about your event plans so they have warning to any noise that may occur, which can help reduce complaints.
-You could also provide local residents with a point of contact for the event, which they can use to make a noise complaint, so corrective actions can be taken.
+Where possible, we would recommend that you liaise with local residents about your event plans in advance so they have warning to any noise that may occur.
+This will help reduce the risk of complaints.
+You could also provide local residents with a point of contact for the event, which they can use to make a noise complaint, so corrective actions can be taken promptly.